-It is often asked why is there suffering in the world if God is all powerful and loving.
+It is often asked why is there suffering in the world if God is all-powerful and loving.
 Why doesn't He stop it?
 Can He or is He weaker than we think?
 Suffering can fall into three simple categories: emotional, mental, and physical suffering.
 But, there are a variety of causes for suffering: morally corrupt (evil) people, disease, earthquakes, floods, famine, etc.

 There are different explanations for why God allows suffering, but none of them can satisfy everyone.
 Therefore, I will simply list various reasons offered to account for suffering and evil in the world.

-- Free will.
+- Free will

 - God has given us freedom of choice.
 Having this freedom means that we can rebel against God and make choices that are contrary to His desires.
 Since we can say that evil is anything contrary to God's perfect and holy will, then anyone who chooses anything contrary to God's perfection is committing evil.
 But this is the risk of being able to have freedom of choice.
 Evil and suffering are the result of making bad free choices.

 - But how could this account for natural disasters and sickness that brings suffering?
-Biblically, Adam represented not only all of his descendents, but he was also the head of the created order since he was given dominion over the earth.
+Biblically, Adam represented not only all of his descendants but also he was the head of the created order since he was given dominion over the earth.
 Therefore, when he fell, sin entered into the world (Rom.
 5:12) and with it the effects of being fallen spread to the earth as well as to humanity.

-- God cannot stop evil and suffering because He is powerless.
+- God cannot stop evil and suffering because He is powerless

-- Of course, this does not stand up to biblical truth.
+- Of course, this does not stand up to Biblical truth.
 God allows evil to occur partly for reasons we do know and partly for those we do not.
 We know that God uses evil to discipline people (Prov.
 3:11) and to teach them (Prov.
 15:32).
 But we cannot know all the reasons that God has for allowing evil and suffering in the world.
 It is not logically necessary that since God has not stopped evil and suffering in the world, that He cannot.
-God could be using suffering for His divine plan in order to teach, for discipline, because people are free, etc. The existence of suffering does not at all mean that God cannot stop all of it.
+God could be using suffering for His divine plan in order to teach, for discipline and because people are free, etc. The existence of suffering does not at all mean that God cannot stop all of it.
 It means that He simply has chosen not to do so.

 - How much evil should be stopped?